-When most people purchase their broadband modem or router, they probably think that all such devices perform in a similar fashion, and that the differences between them come down to aesthetics, features (for example, whether or not WiFi is supported) and price.
+When most people receive a broadband wireless router from their ISP, they probably think that all such devices perform in a similar fashion, and that the differences between them come down to aesthetics, features (for example, whether or not WiFi is supported) and price.
 However, we have found that this is not the case.

-Also, not all modems support the latest enhancements with high-speed fibre broadband, such as G.INP and multicast (required for BT’s TV service, for example).
+Performance between models varies substantially, in terms of broadband connection speed and wireless speeds and range.
+Not all devices support the latest enhancements with high-speed fibre broadband, such as G.INP and multicast (required for BT's TV service, for example).

 We have rigorously tested many different broadband modems over the years, and we are often surprised by how different they are in terms of the speeds that they connect at and, in particular, their abilities to maintain a reliable broadband connection.
 If your modem/router is relatively old, or you suffer from regular disconnections on your line, there may be significant benefits in upgrading, particularly if your current modem does not support target SNR margin tweaking (with conventional ADSL or ADSL2 lines).